 Firstly, If prayer is a part of your life, I ask that you would pray for my friend.
 Without going into detail, his life makes our life seem elementary.
 Otherwise, if prayer is not in your daily routine, keep him in your thoughts.

-Secondly, have those conversations with others and gain understanding.
+Secondly, have those conversations with others differ from yours and gain understanding.
 Life is much more abundant than when we stand stagnant, unchallenged in our own little world.